 This feature allows you to instantly promote content when influencers post about your brand, providing a quick boost to overall brand awareness without any hassle whatsoever.

 Last but not least, Hootsuite is quite affordable considering all the value it offers.
-The free account comes with a reasonable number of features, and the monthly subscription is surprisingly inexpensive for the level of features provided.
+The free account comes with a reasonable number of features, and the monthly subscription is surprisingly inexpensive for the features provided.

 Plus, there are add-on features that you can purchase as needed, making this a lightweight and reasonable service all around.